 Too often we’re being polite: we act as though we’re listening, when we’re really just waiting for them to stop talking so we can say whatever we were planning to say (regardless of what the other person just said!)

-When you ask open question, they are going to give you a long and detailed answer.
+When you ask an open-ended question, they are going to give you a long and detailed answer.
 All you have to do then is ACTUALLY LISTEN to what the other person is saying.
 Then when you hear something interesting, make a comment about your own experience or ask a more detailed question about that topic.

 You could say something like, “Wow.
 Really?
 What was that like?”

 For example, I once had a lunch meeting with a prospective client—an owner of a small business, a market leader in a tiny niche.
-Our one-hour scheduled lunch turned into a FOUR hour conversation.
+Our one-hour scheduled lunch turned into a FOUR-hour conversation.
 It was just an interesting conversation.

 I guess we started sharing more personal details (which tends to happen if you are being a good listener) during the conversation.
 I had mentioned that there was a brief period in my entrepreneurial career where I was selling a product I wasn’t proud of and was actually embarrassed to be associated with it, and it really sucked my soul dry.